ShivamB25/hls-microservice-backend/docs/code-architecture.md

 ## Overview

-The `microservice-example_` project is designed to transform video files into HLS (HTTP Live Streaming) format using a microservices architecture.
+The `hls-microservice-backend` project is designed to transform video files into HLS (HTTP Live Streaming) format using a microservices architecture.
 This document provides an overview of the application's architecture, the roles of various components, and detailed descriptions of key files and directories.

 ## Architecture Components